Beehive Loan Application gets the thumbs up!

-The cost of the first phase will be in the region of £5.3 million and Burgess Hill Town Council is proposing to take out a loan of up to £4.8million from the Public Works Loan Board to build The Beehive with annual loan repayments in the region of £150,000 per annum for the life of the loan (50 years).
+The cost of the first phase will be in the region of £5.3 million and Burgess Hill Town Council is to take out a loan of up to £4.8million from the Public Works Loan Board to build The Beehive with annual loan repayments in the region of £150,000 per annum for the life of the loan (50 years).
 The Town Council will not need to increase its element of the council tax to repay the loan which will be funded from existing budgets without the need to cut services.

 The core of the project will be funded by the loan with the balance from funds the Town Council has set aside and other already identified third party monies.
 The Council will continue to seek funds from other sources to either reduce the amount it borrows or use it towards the cost of Phase 2 and Phase 3.
-The project is dependent on securing a loan of up to £4.8 million and the Council needed Residents Approval to apply for this core funding.
+The project is dependent on securing the loan of up to £4.8 million and the Council needed Residents Approval to apply for this core funding.
 Residents were asked to vote on the funding proposal during the consultation which ran 18th March – Wednesday 21st April 2021 and the result was a resounding yes.
 Thank you to all who took part.

-The open zoom consultation sessions have now finished but please don’t hesitate to contact us if you have any questions about the project.
+The open Zoom consultation sessions have now finished but please don’t hesitate to contact us if you have any questions about the project.